vramana/blog/content/posts/barrel_files_slow_build.md

 ✓ 2894 modules transformed.
 ```

-Yes we consuming a lot of modules but barely using any of it and I don't know what is causing it.
+We are consuming a lot of modules but barely using any of it and I don't know what is causing it.
 My next step was to remove all
 the routes in the application and check how many modules are being compiled.

 ```sh